 The Scottish Parliament abolished papal authority in 1560 and decreed that Scotland was now a Protestant country.
 This was despite Scotland still having a Catholic queen, Mary Queen of Scots.
 St Giles’ 400 years as a Catholic church officially came to an end.
 Inside the building the stained-glass windows were removed and old church silver was melted down and sold to raise funds for redecoration.
 To read a more detailed account of the Reformation, click here.

 1637 – King Charles I attempts to impose Anglican worship

 Scotland and England began to share the same monarch following the 1603 Union of the Crowns, though the two countries still had separate legislatures.
 In 1637 King Charles I attempted to draw the Scottish church, which was Presbyterian, into line with the English church, which was Anglican.
-Scottish opposition came to the boil when Charles I attempted to impose a new prayer book in St Giles’.
+Scottish opposition came to the boil when Charles I attempted to impose a new prayer book in St Giles’ and made St Giles’ a cathedral.
 A local woman named Jenny Geddes picked up her stool and threw it at the preacher, starting a riot.
 Church services were suspended for a week for fear of public uprising.

 1638 – National Covenant signed at Greyfriars Kirk

 Charles I’s leading opponents in Scotland met at Greyfriars Kirk in Edinburgh, not far from St Giles’, to sign the National Covenant.
 The Covenanters called for religious freedoms and for the independence of the Scottish church to be maintained.
 During the subsequent Wars of the Three Kingdoms, a captured royalist named Sir John Gordon of Haddo was imprisoned in a room above the North Porch of St Giles’, which came to be known as Haddo’s Hole.
 An original copy of the Covenant is still on display in St Giles’.